noah-nuebling/mac-mouse-fix-error-logging-improvement-ideas-october-2024/README.md

       			- Perhaps we could simply share our Mega.nz upload link publicly on GitHub and MMF Feedback Assistant?
 	 		- We could correlate uploads to reports through timestamps?.
     				- But what if that's not good enough? –– E.g. if users upload at a much different time than they publish their bug report?
 Or if multiple users upload around the same time (unlikely, since we never get any logs – that's the reason we're writing this file).
-    				- Investigation: Can we programmatically create file-requests to better correlate uploaded files with specific bug reports?
+    				- Investigation: Can we programmatically create mega.nz file-requests to better correlate uploaded files with specific bug reports?
 					-> I investigated the MEGAcmd app and it seems it can't do that (Source: <export> command's documentation after typing `help -ff` in the repl.)
      					-> I investigated the MEGA webclient source code, but the API it uses to create a file request seems very obscure (Source: https://github.com/meganz/webclient/blob/105193c4fcb734092c7d2a07aeb7fcd63ee06f29/js/filerequest_common.js#L117)
-	  				-> If we need more programmatic control over file-requests we might have to use another service.
+	  				-> If we need more programmatic control over file-requests we might have to use another service than mega.
        					- Update: I just discovered that there are 'Upload IDs'!
 I think they mostly solve the problem of correlating uploads with bug reports.
 	 		- We'd just manually delete old reports if our storage fills up.
     			- If the service is abused